open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 When you use the OTLP exporter in a browser-based application, you need to note
 that:

-1. grpc-based exporting is not supported
+1. Using grpc & http/proto for exporting is not supported
 2. [Content Security Policies][] (CSPs) of your website might block your exports
 3. [Cross-Origin Resource Sharing][] (CORS) headers might not allow your exports being send